Our Site is not intended for children and we do not knowingly collect data relating to children.

-This Policy shall be deemed effective as of 25th may 2018.
+This Policy shall be deemed effective as of 3rd December 2021.
 No part of this Policy shall have retroactive effect and shall thus apply only to matters occurring on or after this date.

 This Policy has been approved and authorised by:

-Stephen A Betts
+Name: Stephen A Betts

-Director Security and nominated Data Protection Manager
+Position: Director of Security and nominated Data Protection Manager